discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 - The <Specialization name="weaver"/> should give you a <Skill name="conjurefierygreatsword"/> in the Archdiviner phase.
 - You can use <Skill name="Worldlyimpact"/> and <Skill name="Fieryrush"/> to damage the Archdiviner.
-- When the archdiviner gets a CC bar use <Skill name="Fierywhirl"/> in combination with the <Effect name="hypernovalaunch"/> to get all hits on the Archdiviner as well as CCing.
+- When the archdiviner gets a CC bar use <Skill name="Fierywhirl"/> in combination with <Effect name="hypernovalaunch"/> to get all hits on the Archdiviner as well as CCing.
 - When the archdiviner dies, precast <Skill id="5531"/>, <Skill name="Barrage"/> and <Skill name="Frosttrap"/>.

 **70-50%**